Drywall holes happen — from doorknobs, furniture, or simple wear and tear.

 A California patch is a method that drywallers use that does not require the use of backing or drywall tape.
 It is creating a patch with drywall and utilizing the paper face of the drywall as the “tape”.
 It is very effective, cheap, and quick to do.

-Patching A Drywall Hole with Fibatape Repair Patch
+Patching A Drywall Hole with A Wall Patch Repair Kit

-Fibatape repair patches come in three different sizes:
+This drywall repair kit has drywall repair patches in different sizes:

 4”x4” (for 3” or less)